Want your B2B account-based marketing (ABM) to deliver impressive ROI?

-If marketing teams are evaluated solely on their ability to create leads, for example, this incentivizes them to generate more leads regardless of quality.
+“While there will undoubtedly be some disparities in objectives, there must be common performance indicators to measure overall achievement.
+If marketing teams are evaluated solely on their ability to create leads, for example, this incentivizes them to generate more leads regardless of quality,” Hodge explains.

-Simultaneously, when sales teams are assessed solely on sales metrics such as transaction size, sales may engage with a fraction of prospects they deem worthwhile of their time.”
+“Simultaneously, when sales teams are assessed solely on sales metrics such as transaction size, sales may engage with a fraction of prospects they deem worthwhile of their time.”

 3. Little to no campaign personalization

-And yet, most B2B ABM campaigns fall flat because the content isn’t tailored to meet the target account’s requirement.
-In Poulton’s words: “Unsuccessful ABM campaigns blast the same generic emails to one large audience of target accounts and lean on sales reps to do that painful work in the middle to draw people in where marketing couldn’t.”
+UserGems’ Senior Director of Revenue Operations, Joss Poulton, observes, “Unsuccessful ABM campaigns blast the same generic emails to one large audience of target accounts and lean on sales reps to do that painful work in the middle to draw people in where marketing couldn’t.”